vsrinivas/fuchsia/examples/media/audio_player/README.md

 # Audio Player Example App

-This directory contains an application that uses apps/media to create an audio player.
+This directory contains an application that uses media to create an audio player.

 ## USAGE